mongodb/terraform-provider-mongodbatlas/docs/resources/privatelink_endpoint_service.md

 `mongodbatlas_privatelink_endpoint_service` provides a Private Endpoint Interface Link resource.
 This represents a Private Endpoint Interface Link, which adds one [Interface Endpoint](https://www.mongodb.com/docs/atlas/security-private-endpoint/#private-endpoint-concepts) to a private endpoint connection in an Atlas project.

+The [private link Terraform module](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/private-endpoint/mongodbatlas/latest) makes use of this resource and simplifies its use.

 ~> **IMPORTANT:**You must have one of the following roles to successfully handle the resource:
   * Organization Owner
   * Project Owner